 Always store olive oil in tightly sealed containers and place in a cool, dark place away from heat or light.

-Olive oil is the chief edible oil of Mediterranean, Asia Minor, as well as North African regions.
+Olive oil is the leading edible oil of Mediterranean, Asia Minor, as well as North African regions.
 However, its use is fast spreading across the continents, particularly among the health-conscious people.

 Here are some serving tips